 SykoLover

 Early 2025, I was about to arrive at a job when it was canceled.
 But, an AA (Alcoholics Anonymous) meeting was starting at the same time close by.
 In one of dozens of occurrences of "irony" last year, instead of making a few dollars, I came up with my calling at that meeting.
-To give people a way out of B.A.D.; Broke, Addiction and Depression; how to find Peace, Prosperity and Purpose.
+To give people a way out of B.A.D: Broke, Addiction and Depression; how to find Peace, Prosperity and Purpose.

-Those not suffering may not feel the need to read this, although I believe it would provide value to anyone.
-And those suffering are more likely to turn to a distraction such as a substance or social media, rather than pursue healing.
+Those that are suffering are more likely to turn to a distraction such as a substance or social media, rather than pursue healing.
 Reading may not provide the hit of dopamine that they are looking for.
-Nonetheless, I feel compelled to share my story.
-Herein lies the blueprint to psychological and spiritual healing.
+Either way, I am compelled to share my story.
+Herein lies A comprehensive blueprint to psychological and spiritual healing or improvement.
 Whatever your circumstance, I commend you for reading it.

-This is my journey into and out of depression and addiction.
 From the valley of despair, to the peak of hope.
+From literal psychosis, to love.
 This is mostly about mental health.
-Broke just completed the acronym.
-There is a link about finances at the bottom.
+There is information about finances at the end.

 "You gotta get me past this"

 Born in 1987, I was a privileged kid.
 I went to private school, was a member of a country club and played in all the sports I wanted to.
 Somewhere along the way, I developed a sense of entitlement.
 As a teenager, I believe pornography introduced shame that turned into frustration and anger because, I immediately started to get into it with my parents constantly.
-Alcohol and weed started at age 15.
+Consumption of alcohol and weed started at age 15.
 I stole a lot, more out of sport than necessity.
 I was arrested a bunch, 3 times for DUI.
 In one night, as a juvenile, I racked up 7 felony charges.

 In 2007, in accordance with the theme, I woke up one morning, tipsy from the night before, late for court for a burglary charge.
 It was raining and it was the end of rush hour.
 That day, I learned about rear wheel drive on wet pavement.
 I made a move into the left lane on the highway and the '95 T-bird's rear end kicked out, fishtailed.
 I slammed head on into the guardrail going nearly 100 mph.
 I was in and out of consciousness.
 I would later hear they pried me out of the car with the jaws of life.
 I remember coming to for a moment and seeing my hand and two-thirds of my forearm dangling by a piece of skin.
 The way I had my driving arm extended into the wheel at impact, it snapped like a twig.
 After a month and 5 surgeries at the hospital, back at home, I thanked God for my life.
 But, that's all I said.